JKBero/bank/README.md

   - Write the code to pass
   - Refactor where required
 3. Run Rubocop before each commit to check code quality
-4. Once the core of the programme was complete, tackling edge cases repeating the steps above
+4. Once the core of the program was complete, tackling edge cases repeating the steps above

 Along with Rubocop, SimpleCov was utilised to ensure high code coverage, and